mbergq/v2-notes-app/README.md

 functionality so that the modal works well.
 Post requests are working as intended.
 Added a new category table to be able to filter notes on specific categories in the future.
 Soon ready to start implementing a lot of tests.

+Tue 10 Dec

+Today I've refactored some code in the api and essentially restructuring the data response.
+Added dynamic routing to be able to filter out notes on different categories.
+Edited my first component test to run via the new data structure.
+Had some real issues just starting cypress in the first place, a reboot fixed it..
+Also spent a lot of time trying to understand why my test would crash on "uncaught exception, React10.useContext(..) is null."
+Turns out that if I comment out <Link /> components in App it all runs fine..